Blue-ringed Octopus: Tiny, Deadly and Antisocial

 blue-ringed octopus

 Don't let the beauty or size of the blue-ringed octopus fool you.
-The body of the tiny octopus doesn't get much bigger than a golf ball and can be as small as a penny.
-While the blue-ringed octopus is quite stunning, with bright yellow skin patterned with small blue rings that intensify when it is threatened or under stress, this octopus is extremely venomous.
+While it's quite stunning, with bright yellow skin patterned with small blue rings that intensify when it is threatened or under stress, this octopus is extremely venomous — one of the deadliest creatures in the ocean.

 Advertisement

-The blue-ringed octopus is in fact not one single species.
+The blue-ringed octopus is not, in fact, one single species.
 There are two species that are known as blue-ringed octopuses: Hapalochlaena lunulata, the greater blue-ringed octopus, and Hapalochlaena maculosa, the southern blue-ringed octopus, also known as the lesser blue-ringed octopus.
-In addition, there are two other confirmed species that are members of the same genus, Hapalochlaena.

 Advertisement

-The greater blue-ringed octopuses, along with living longer and generally growing a little larger, have a planktonic larval phase, meaning that they start off as plankton before growing into octopuses we know.
+The greater blue-ringed octopuses, along with living longer and generally growing a little larger, have a planktonic larval phase.
+In other words, when their eggs hatch, they start off as plankton before growing into octopuses we know.
 This helps them disperse much farther, making their range wider, and their population higher.

 The southern blue-ringed octopus, on the other hand, hatch as mini-adults.
 "They can only get as far as they can crawl in a lifetime," Morse says of the southern species, which means that there is more inbreeding among this species.

 Advertisement

 Aside from its striking coloring, what the blue-ringed octopus is most famous for is its highly toxic venom.
-Its venom is 1,000 times more powerful than cyanide and each octopus has enough venom to kill more than 20 humans within minutes.
+Its venom is 1,000 times more powerful than cyanide, and each octopus has enough venom to kill more than 20 humans within minutes.

 The deadly venom is a powerful neurotoxin called tetrodotoxin — the same venom found in pufferfish.
 While their bite may be very toxic, blue-ringed octopuses are generally not a danger to humans; they usually won't bite unless provoked.